VitorInserra/ecommercewebapp/README.md

 # Ecommerce web app
 This personal project is an ecommerce web app made to be an online shopping mall with various stores.
-The goal is to browse by stores instead of by product.
+The goal of this concept is to browse by stores instead of by product.

 ## Run (see prereqs and installations first)